Genusbiz/docs/developers/defining-an-app-model/services/web-services/create-a-web-service.md

 6. In the **Shared Service Data** section, you can select a Data Source to share data between operations.
 See [Define Shared Service Data](create-a-web-service.md) below.
 7. In the **Output Namespace Style** box, select the desired namespace prefix to be used for the output message.
 If the Web Service consumer does not prefer elements with namespace prefix, you should select the "Create unprefixed elements with default namespace".
 8. By default the metadata for the Web Service is available in the form of an entry in the list of services, and a WSDL.
 If you do not want to expose the metadata for the Web Service to external consumers, click to clear the **Metadata (WSDL) is available** check box.
 This option is typically enabled in a development phase, but for security reasons, the option should be disabled for Web Services that are in production.
 For information on accessing the WSDL see [Consuming a Genus Service from an External Client](../../../guidelines-and-best-practices/web-service-guidelines/consuming-a-genus-web-service-from-an-external-client.md).
-9. By default the Web Service is enabled and can be accessed by external consumers as soon as changes in your directory have been [deployed to all computers](../../getting-started/deploy-changes-in-the-directory.md).
+9. By default the Web Service is enabled and can be accessed by external consumers as soon as changes in your app model have been [deployed to all computers](../../getting-started/deploy-app-model-changes.md).
 If you do not want to expose the Web Service to external consumers at this moment, click to clear the **Enabled** check box.

 ## Shared Service Data